jhudsl/tidyversecourse/docs/05-prediction.md

 <img src="book_figures/data_splitting3.png" width="480" />

+Ultimately, we want to create a model that will perform well with any new data that we try to use.
+In other words we want the model to be generalizable so we can use it again to make predictions with new data.
+We don't want the model to only work well with the data that we used to train the model (this is called [overfitting](https://en.wikipedia.org/wiki/Overfitting)).
+Using a validation set helps us to assess how well our model might work with new data in the future.
+This is part of what we call [out-of-sample testing](https://en.wikipedia.org/wiki/Cross-validation_(statistics)), as we evaluate the performance of the model on independent data that was not a part of the sampleused to train the model.

 ### Variable Selection

 For predictive analysis to be worth anything, you have to be able to predict an outcome accurately with the data you have on hand.